Somnath Temple is famous for the Jyotirlinga shrine that is revered and worshiped by the Hindus from all over India.

 There is an idol of Nandi, and at the center there is Shivalinga, which is one of the twelve Jyotirlingas of India.
 The main shrine has a vast courtyard in front and pyramid-like structures as towers of the temple.

 Due to negligence, it was in a state of disrepair and at 1951 Sardar Patel took the initiative to renovate the old temple, after which the present temple was built.
 The Somnath Temple was invaded six times and the present temple is the seventh reconstruction of the original temple.

 Somnath is a coastal city, situated at the tip of the peninsula of Saurashtra.
-It has the Arabian Sea on one side, 6km north is Veraval and 407km from Ahmedabad.
+It has the Arabian Sea on one side and 6 km north is Veraval; it is also 407 km from Ahmedabad.

 Somnath preserves the mythological and religious heritage of India.
 People here are very religious and follow all traditions faithfully.
 All festivals are celebrated with great enthusiasm.

 The climate in Somnath is moderate as it is close to the Arabian Sea.
 The summers are slightly hot; whereas, the winters are mild.
 Monsoon is windy and experiences heavy rainfall.
 The best season to visit Somnath is from October to March.